unni-krishnan-95/copy/_posts/2017-01-07-sans-2016-holiday-hack-challenge.md

 ### What is the name of the audible component (audio file) in the SantaGram APK file?

 For this question I decided that trying to go through all the files in jadax was going to be a pain in my butt.
-So, I decided to decompile the APK using [Apktool](https://ibotpeaches.github.io/Apktool/) and use regex to search for the file.
+So, what I did was decompile the APK using [Apktool](https://ibotpeaches.github.io/Apktool/) and use regex to search for the file.

 ```console
 root@kali:~/Downloads# apktool d SantaGram_4.2.apk